-This feature allows the user to select bootup screen display between POST messages and the OEM logo.
-Select Disabled to display the POST messages.
-Select Enabled to display the OEM logo instead of the normal POST messages.
-The options are Enabled and Disabled.
+Set this value to allow the bootup screen options to be modified between POST messages or the OEM logo.
+Select Disabled to allow the computer system to display the POST messages.
+Select Enabled to allow the computer system to display the OEM logo.
+The default setting is Enabled.